strimzi/strimzi.github.io/_posts/2025-09-05-monitoring-of-custom-resources.md

 The User and Topic Operators also do not provide this metric for `KafkaUser` and `KafkaTopic`.

-In day‑to‑day work, misconfigurations are happening to often like a typo in a topic setting, or using a deprecated field that was removed the last release.
+During routine work, it's easy to introduce misconfigurations, from a simple typo in a topic setting to using a property that was removed in the last release.
 These small issues can trigger long debugging sessions.
 Often the fix is simple, but finding it is not.

-### The simple fix: kube-state-metrics for CRDs
+### The simple fix: use kube-state-metrics for CRDs

 In general, kube-state-metrics can read any Kubernetes object, including custom resources, and export info‑style metrics with labels you control.
 This gives you: